-Each of the wetland/floodplain alternatives provides some reduction in the mobility of silver. ..
+Each of the wetland/floodplain alternatives provides some reduction in the mobility of silver.
 Alternatives W1, W2A, and W2B may result in some reduction in mobility of silver due to deposition of cleaner sediments over more highly contaminated sediments, although the rate at which this would occur is uncertain.
 Alternatives W3, W4A, and W4B provide progressively greater reductions in mobility of silver by removing areas with the highest silver concentrations, although the wetlands are generally depositional, and substrates are not expected to be highly mobile.
-The W5 alternatives provide greater reduction in mobility of an areas with significantly lower silver concentrations in the W5 alternatives.
+The W5 alternatives provide greater reduction in mobility than the W4 and W3 alternatives, although the reduction in mobility occurs in areas with significantly lower silver concentrations in the W5 alternatives.
 Alternative W3 reduces the mobility of sediments in areas exceeding the site-specific action level of 70 ppm in the top 1 foot.